History

 Being “spirit filled” was a recurrent theme in Levi’s sermons.
 In fact, Levi encouraged the congregation to describe the church as “spirit filled” when speaking to others.
 Being “moved by the spirit” was a great explanation for speaking in tongues, and it would provide the springboard for the next ecclesiastical miracle, the laying of hands.

 Living close to the Earth is something the folks in this area have done for hundreds of years.
-I guess if you include the Native Americans, that might extend to thousands of years.
+If you include the Native Americans, that might extend to thousands of years.
 Being aware of the signs in nature to determine when to plant and harvest were just part of the survival skills that people that lived a subsistence living learned.
 Home remedies, and natural cures were something that each family learned to utilize.
 The closest “real” doctors lived miles away, and cost money.
 Reliance on midwifes, and practitioners of folk medicine to handle the everyday medical needs of the community were just part of living in an isolated rural community.
 Serious ailments, like cancer ran their course.
 When it was “your time”, it was “your time”, and chasing after cures was something only the wealthy could do.
 That is, until it was learned that healing could be brought about by faith, and the laying on of hands, by a spirit filled minister.
 Then the game changed.

 Healing, by the “laying of hands”, goes back to the New Testament days and the countless miracles attributed to Jesus.
 Therein lies the rub.
 How does a minister purport to have the powers of Jesus, without being blasphemous?
 Heresy will get you run out of town on a rail quicker than chicken stealing.
 Recognizing the razor thin tightrope he was walking, Levi Hoakum invoked the scriptures to describe his newly discovered powers.
 Levi related in his weekly sermon that he had been studying his Bible, when he read Acts 19:11-12,”And God was doing extraordinary miracles by the hands of Paul, so that even handkerchiefs or aprons that had touched his skin were carried away to the sick, and their diseases left them and the evil spirits came out of them.”